How to use AI agents for literature reviews.

 An AI tool for literature reviews

 Conducting a literature review is traditionally time-consuming and labour-intensive.
-However, AI-powered tools offer transformative support by automating key tasks such as literature search, evaluation, and synthesis.
-These tools apply advanced filters, assess methodology, and perform citation analyses – helping researchers uncover thematically connected studies and sample relevant work more efficiently.
+However, AI-powered tools offer transformative support by augmenting key tasks such as literature search, evaluation, and synthesis.
+These tools apply advanced filters, assess methodology, and perform consensus analyses – helping researchers uncover thematically connected studies and sample relevant work more efficiently.

 The AI research agent scienceOS goes beyond simply identifying research gaps.
 It also acts as an AI literature review generator, capable of assisting you in drafting well-structured reviews.
 Supporting both the discovery and writing phases, AI agents like scienceOS help researchers set up a review’s structure and build the foundation for deeper analysis.